- How do I reserve my space on a Smithsonian Journeys tour?

 Once you add up the extras we include as a matter of course — experts, tour managers and guides, pre-planning packages and reading lists, most meals, excellent accommodations, transfers, behind-the-scenes access and exclusive excursions, gratuities (except for on some cruise programs), little luxuries, and even airfare inclusive pricing on many tours — you'll know you are getting more than you pay for.
 That is what we call real value!

-Our programs also include emergency evacuation insurance (up to $100,000) and access to emergency assistance service.
+Our programs also include emergency evacuation insurance (up to $100,000 for U.S. Residents only) and access to emergency assistance service.
 (And, we also encourage our guests to consider purchasing additional travel insurance to protect against unexpected events that may leave you with cancelled plans, lost luggage or unforeseen medical expenses.)

 See the itinerary and Terms and Conditions page for the program you are interested in for specific information.